Exoplanets by the Lake III: Atmospheres and Beyond

 July 27—August 1 2025

-A focused summer school on the geosciences of exoplanets at Lake Ammer (Ammersee).
+A focused summer school on the JWST atmospheric spectroscopy of exoplanets at Lake Ammer (Ammersee).

 In its wake, the pandemic has dramatically transformed the way that academia conducts its conferences, workshops and summer schools.
 Most academic events now offer hybrid formats, allowing for the possibility of remote participation.
 Exoplanets by the Lake is intended to be a signature summer school series that aims to reinstate an interactive, in-person summer school format among participants that is not easily achievable online.
-In 2024, our focus is on the application of the geosciences (especially geochemistry) towards understanding exoplanets, which we term "geoastronomy".
-Specifically, geoastronomy examines how the secondary atmospheres of small, rocky exoplanets are sourced by outgassing and shaped by complex processes involving their atmospheres, surfaces and interiors.
-The outcomes of these processes provide geological false positives for biosignature gases.
-Studying them has long-term implications for next-generation telescopes seeking to characterize habitable exoplanets.
+In 2025, our focus is on the study of the atmospheres of exoplanets using the James Webb Space Telescope, and the lessons we may learn from analyzing and interpreting the measured spectra.
+We also wish to look ahead and think about the astrobiological implications of these spectral analyses on future efforts to identify life in rocky exoplanets.

 Prof. Kevin Heng (Munich, Germany)

-Hotel Seespitz Gaestehaus in Herrsching (50 minutes from Munich main station by S Bahn).
+Hotel Seespitz Gaestehaus in Herrsching (1.5 hours from Munich airport by S Bahn).

 700 euros — includes hotel accommodation (shared; 2 participants to a room), all breakfasts and coffee/tea breaks (but no lunches/dinners).